What Should Be Inside a Chicken Coop? Essential Guide

 chickens feeder

-Straw, wood shavings, or shredded paper are all suitable options.
-Bedding absorbs droppings and can help to control odor.
+Bedding: Straw, wood shavings, or shredded paper are all suitable options for bedding.
+Bedding absorbs droppings and helps control odors.
 It should be cleaned out regularly to maintain hygiene.

 chickens feeding